Vang Vieng - River and Mountain View with cow.

 The amazing Kuang Si Waterfalls, Luang Prabang, Laos.

 There are a few options for getting to the falls.
-You can hire a vehicle and driver for the day which will set back around 250,000LAK ($27USD) or find a tuk tuk heading in that direction.
-As a general rule, a shared tuk tuk will cost around 200,000LAK ($21USD) in total but you can split this with other travellers.
-It’s possible to squeeze 5-6 people in making the cost less than 50,000LAK ($5.50USD) per person.
-If you aren’t travelling with many people, ask about in your hostel, or just go to the centre of town and get chatting to the drivers.
-They are usually more than willing to wait for more people looking for a way to the falls to arrive.
+You can hire a vehicle and driver for the day which will set back around 600,000LAK ($33USD) or find a tuk tuk heading in that direction.
+As a general rule, a shared tuk tuk will cost around 250,000LAK ($14USD) but you can split this with other travellers.
+It’s possible to squeeze 5-6 people in, making the cost less than 50,000LAK ($2.80USD) per person.

 COPE Visitors Centre, Vientiane – Free

+As the most bombed country in the world, Laos is still struggling with the blight of unexploded ordnance (UXO).
 The sheer number of UXOs is staggering, with some estimating there are as many as 80 million left scattered across the country.
-These UXOs are often uncovered by unwitting locals when farming, raising animals or even by children playing.
-Sadly, they are usually only discovered when they finally detonate and are known to maim and kill thousands of people every year.
+Sadly, they are usually only discovered when they finally detonate.
+They sadly still maim and kill thousands of people every year.

 COPE is committed to helping those who have been injured by the bombs by providing them with prosthetics and rehab facilities free of charge.
-As you can imagine, in a country with poor medical infrastructure and massive poverty, this is a massive task.
+As you can imagine, in a country with poor medical infrastructure and massive poverty, this is a huge task.

 A visit to COPE Visitor Centre is completely free and here you can see how much hard work goes into helping those affected.
 They have exhibits describing the history of UXOs in Laos as well as the key issues Laotians face in getting rid of the UXOs.

-Plain of Jars, Phonsavan – 10,000 – 500,000LAK ($1.10-$54USD)
+Plain of Jars, Phonsavan – 30,000-700,000LAK ($1.70-38.60USD)

 Whether you want to believe in a race of giants running amok (it’s a much more fun story) or what the archaeologists are saying, the site is well worth a visit!